Characterisation of distributions via record-like observations: Introduction and Preliminaries

 We now check the equivalence between (b) and (c).
 Suppose (b) holds; to prove (c) we consider first an atom $x\in\suppF$.
 Since $F(\{x\})>0$, it follows that $x\in S$; otherwise, $F(S)$ would be less than 1.
 On the other hand, if $x\in T$ is not an atom, then $x+\delta$ is not an atom (by the definition of $T$), so $H$ is continuous at $x$.
 As $x\in \suppF$, we have $F([x-1/n,x+1/n])>0$, for all $n\ge1$.
 Hence, there exist $x_n\in[x-1/n,x+1/n]$, such that $H(x_n)=0$, for all $n\ge1$, (since, otherwise, $F(S)<1$) and so, by continuity of $H$ at $x$, we have that $H(x)=\lim_n H(x_n)=0$, which proves that (b) implies (c).

 For the converse implication, note that (c) implies $T\subseteq S$.
 As $\suppF=T\cup R$, it suffices to prove that $F(R)=0$ because this implies $F(T)=1$.
-This follows at once since, as commented above, $R$ contains no atoms and is countable.
+This follows at once since, as commented in Remark \ref{rem:T}, $R$ contains no atoms and is countable.
 Finally, it is clear that (d) follows from (c), by subtraction.

 (ii) Let $\delta>0$ and assume that (d) holds.
 We consider two situations depending on whether $\omega_F<\infty$ or $\omega_F=\infty$.
 In the first case, it is clear that $\omega_F\in T$ because $\omega_F+\delta$ is not an atom of $F$, as $\delta>0$.
 Let $x\in T$, such that $x<\omega_F$.
 Then, since $x,\omega_F\in T$, we have $G(x+\delta)-G(\omega_F+\delta)=c\int_x^{\omega_F}G(t)dt$ and so $H(x)=0$, because $G(\omega_F+\delta)=0$.